riceboypeter/riceboypeter/README.md

-### What's poppin 🤝
+### How you doin' 👋

 - 🌱 I’m currently learning more HTML and CSS tricks for cool websites!
 - ⚡ Fun fact: I want to be a polyglot!
-Currently studying Japanese, fluent in Mandarin and English
+Currently studying Japanese, fluent in Mandarin and English.
-- 📫 How to reach me: paperpeter1@gmail.com
+- 📫 How to reach me: **paperpeter1@gmail.com**

 <!--